top of page

 Nodes and Sections

-For Nodes and Sections, there are a few more icon options.
+For Nodes and Sections, there are a few more options.
 Additionally, order generally plays a more important role.

 You can click on the icon to see various options for map symbology.
 Clicking “More” will give you a bigger list to choose from.
-To choose an icon, just click on the one you want to use.
+To choose an icon, click on the one you want to use.

 Again, you will need to select an attribute and comparator to finish setting up the style rule, and you can use the arrows to move the style within the list.